ScryEngineering/scrygroup.com/content/tutorial-pages/2018-04-23/editing-markdown.md

 ![example of linter UX in VS Code](markdownLinter.png "VS Code markdownlint extension")

 Because of the integration with the IDE I'm getting immediate feedback in my editor that something is wrong via those green squiggly underlines, I don't have to generate the pages to catch these errors and every time I can catch a mistake faster is a productivity gain.

+## Spell checking

+It's great to have a spell checker in the editor if you are editing a lot of Markdown content.
+This allows you to get immediate feedback about spelling mistakes which will let you be more productive and write higher quality content.

+VS Code has a [spell checking plugin](https://github.com/Jason-Rev/vscode-spell-checker) that we install for our Markdown editing environment.